 For me, what it does is simply calm my brain down.
 In this article, it says that “there is a decrease in beta waves which is a sign that the brains cortex is not processing information as much as usual.”

-I don’t know about you but the processing of information can be a painful routine to be in.
+I don’t know about for you but the processing of information can be a painful routine to be in.
 Especially the times where it seems like the process has gotten out of control.

-The problem comes when we get caught on this ride and don’t realize we are on it!
+The problem comes when we get caught on this ride and don’t realize we are on it.
 In the recovery community that saved my life, we call this OBSESSION.

-Thoughts can pretty easily be gotten back on track!
+Thoughts can be Placed Back on Track.

 By back on track, I mean that we can take a little control over them.
 And by this I mean we can slow them down, so they aren’t as much of the speeding train they may feel like sometimes.